andrewtryder/IT140-Game/README.md

 Text-based Python game for IT140 @ SNHU.

 I've never developed a game before.
-Part of our major milestone project is to create one, so I used the opportunity to play around with OOP and learn a bit more about concepts in Python like testing and linting.
+Part of our major milestone project is to create one, so I used the opportunity to play around with OOP and utilize some modern platforms to help with CI/CD.